The Tax Disputes and Litigation Review: Indonesia

 In addition, the CR–15 stipulates the tax audit criteria based on concrete data.
 While the GRT Law is silent on the definition of concrete data and only states the confirmation result of tax invoices and withholding slip as examples of concrete data, the CR–15/2018 extends the classification of concrete data by including any data or information that could directly prove the non-compliant behaviour of taxpayers.
 The audit timeline for special tax audits based on concrete data is in total one month and 10 days from the issuance of the audit instruction letter.
 Considering the time frame of the special audit based on concrete data, taxpayers should be aware and prepare to face a special audit based on concrete data especially in relation to the tax year in which the issuance of assessment will expire.

 Pursuant to Article 12, Paragraph 3 of the GRT Law, the DGT can only issue a tax assessment letter if it has evidence that the tax disclosed in the tax return is incorrect.
 This sets the foundation that the burden of proof under the Indonesian tax system lies with the tax authority.
-The notion that the burden of proof lies with the DGT has been confirmed in a civil review decision by Supreme Court judges.5 However, this would not be the case for a taxpayer who does not maintain proper accounts and records.
-In such case, the DGT can issue a tax assessment letter with an underpaid amount, and add a 50 per cent penalty in the case of income tax, and a 100 per cent penalty in the case of withholding tax, VAT and sales tax on luxury goods.
+The notion that the burden of proof lies with the DGT has been confirmed in a civil review decision by Supreme Court judges.3 However, this would not be the case for a taxpayer who does not maintain proper accounts and records.
+If it affects underpaid income tax or withholding tax, the DGT can issue a tax assessment letter with an underpaid amount and add an interest penalty.
+Such an interest penalty is based on Ministry of Finance decree on reference interest rate plus 20 per cent uplift factor divided by 12 for a maximum period of 24 months.
+Meanwhile, the DGT can issue a tax assessment letter with an underpaid amount, and add a 75 per cent penalty in the case of withholding tax collected but not paid to the government treasury, or in the case of underpaid VAT and sales tax on luxury goods if the taxpayer does not maintain proper accounts and records.

-During a tax audit or tax objection, data and document submission should be managed with great caution.
-The DGT could deny a taxpayer's objection if the data or documents requested are not submitted during the tax audit pursuant to Article 26A, Paragraph 4 of the GRT Law.
-The DGT could also request the Tax Court to omit the data or documents submitted in the Tax Court that were not submitted previously during a tax audit and tax objection (other than those in the possession of a third party), and this has been confirmed by Supreme Court judges.6 In another Supreme Court decision, this would not be the case if the data or documents, although not submitted during a tax audit, are submitted during a tax objection.
-In such case, they would still qualify as evidence.7
+During a tax audit or tax objection, submissions of data and documents should be managed with great caution.
+The DGT could deny a taxpayer's objection if data or documents requested are not submitted during the tax audit pursuant to Article 26A, Paragraph 4 of the GRT Law.
+The DGT could also request the Tax Court omit data or documents submitted in the Tax Court that were not submitted previously during a tax audit and a tax objection (other than those in the possession of a third party), and this has been confirmed by Supreme Court judges.4 In another Supreme Court decision, this would not be the case if the data or documents, although not submitted during a tax audit, are submitted during a tax objection.
+In such case, they would still qualify as evidence.5

 Administrative remedies set out in Article 36, Paragraph 1 of the GRT Law are generally resolved within the following timelines: